Moochelo/March-Madness-Sweet-16-Simulation/README.md

 ---

+## Audience and Application
+This project is applicable to the following groups of people for the following reasons:
+- **Sports Analysts**: Seeking insights on team advancement odds.
+- **Bracketologists**: Looking for simulation-backed predictions to back their claims.
+- **Fans**: Helping visualize their team's potential path to the championship.
+- **Data Scientists**: Exploring how to apply logistic models in sports prediction.

+---

 ## Dataset
 The dataset used (`Full_Sweet_16_Stats.xlsx`) includes the following columns for each of the 16 teams:
 - **Team Name**